A new approach to the equivariant topological complexity: Topological robotics in presence of a symmetry

-The main problem arising from geometric interpretation, as mentioned in the introduction, is that $PX$ is not a $G\times G$-space -- which is equivalent to the problem that $\Delta(X)$ is not a $G\times G$-space.
-But the latter can be easily fixed.
+The main problem arising from geometric interpretation is that $PX$ is not a $G\times G$-space -- which is equivalent to the problem that $\Delta(X)$ is not a $G\times G$-subspace of $X\times X$.
+Fortunately the latter can be easily fixed.